ChibugoOhanyiri/AI-automation-portfolio/calendar-and-meeting-prep-workflow/README.md

 ## Workflow Groups

-The canvas is organised into 7 labelled sticky note groups:
+The canvas is organized into 7 labeled sticky note groups:

 | Group | Nodes | Purpose |
 |---|---|---|